Kellen Myers - Homepage

-My combinatorial research interests fall into in the area of Ramsey theory, in particular Diophantine Ramsey theory, the study of the Ramsey-theoretic properties of the integer solutions to equations.
+My combinatorial research interests are in the area of Ramsey theory, in particular Diophantine Ramsey theory, the study of the Ramsey-theoretic properties of the integer solutions to equations.
 My research focuses on computer-diven methods.
 I am also interested in analytical methods in Diophantine Ramsey theory, which really means number theory and additive combinatorics, but from a non-typical point-of-view.

 I also enjoy problems and methods from other areas, like set systems or game theory.
 I would characterize my interest in mathematics, in general, as very broad.
 I enjoy the interdisciplinary nature of mathematics and appreciate collaboration between mathematicians with diverse interests, and between mathematicians and people in other areas of scholarship.
-I am also a proponent of computer-based pedagogy and active learning in the mathematics classroom.
-Lastly, my Erdős number is 3 (check here ).
+I am also a proponent of computer-based pedagogy and active learning in the mathematics classroom and have been recognized for my excellence and innovation as an educator.